ruby-hyperloop/ruby-hyperloop.io/source/tutorials/hyperreact_with_webpack.html.md

 ## Setup

-If you have completed the prerequisites above, let's get started - there are a few steps to this process:
+If you have completed the prerequisites above, let's get started - there are 5 steps to this process:

-1. Adding Webpack to your project
+1. Adding Webpack to your Rails project
 2. Setting up Webpack
 3. Using Webpack to build your client and server bundles
 4. Installing React and ReactDOM via NPM
 5. Adding Webpack bundles to the Rails asset pipeline

-### Step 1 - Adding Webpack to your project
+### Step 1 - Adding Webpack to your Rails project

 Run these three commands: